Rich text editing

 - Invoices, receipts, or other supporting materials

 Attachments are only available for the email channel.
-Chat tickets do not support agent-side attachments.
+Chat tickets do not

-- The attached files will appear below the text editor
+will appear below the text editor.

 Selecting recipients